 Those without recognised qualifications will be considered on an individual basis and a wide range of prior experience may be taken into account.

-In the case of EU and international applications we usually ask for written evidence of your capabilities including up-to-date IELTS scores, level 6.5, with a minimum 5.5 in each band.
+In the case of EU and international applications we usually ask for written evidence of your capabilities including English level of IELTS 6.0 with a minimum of 5.5 in each component or equivalent.